 The Police and Crime Commissioner has responsibility for the totality of policing within Bedfordshire, allocating the policing budget to the Chief Constable on behalf of the taxpayer.
 A statutory requirement of this role is to publish a Police & Crime Plan which sets out the priorities for Bedfordshire Police and community safety in the county.
 The Commissioner holds the Chief Constable to account for the efficient and effective delivery of the Plan to ensure local people receive a policing service they are satisfied with and have trust and confidence in.

-The priorities identified within the Police and Crime Plan for the financial year 2020-2021 (identified by PCC Kathryn Holloway) are as follows:
+The priorities identified within the Police and Crime Plan for the financial year 2021-2022 are as follows: